-For those seeking to attend an elite university or military academy should take the most rigorous courses available.
+Those seeking to attend an elite university or military academy should take the most rigorous courses available.
 Students seeking to attend an elite university/military academy should choose an AP course whenever available over an Honors course.
-College Credit Plus is an option if the rigor is at the same level of the AP course in which the student would take.
-For example: CCP Calculus at the university would be considered a possible equivalent to AP Calculus.
+College Credit Plus is an option if the rigor is at the same level as the AP course the student would take.
+For example, CCP Calculus at the university would be considered a possible equivalent to AP Calculus.
 However, families should note that not all universities will accept CCP Credits.